thiggy01/change-gdm-background/README.md

 # Overview

-This script automates the process of setting an image or color in GNOME Display Manager 3 background which comes by default with Ubuntu or Pop OS versions 20.04 Focal Fossa, 20.10 Groovy Gorilla and 21.04 Hirsute Hippo.
+This script automates the process of setting an image or color in GNOME Display Manager 3 background which comes by default with Ubuntu based distros from the 20.04 onwards.

 ## Warning